-Please find out more at TAFSA's meetings, held every second Monday in the Fall/Winter terms from 12:30-13:20 pm.
+Please find out more at TAFSA's meetings, held every second Monday from 12:30-13:20 pm.
 It's a great opportunity for students to connect with other like-minded people and a way to get involved in the department events.
 Visit the TFSA Instagram account at @tafsauw or email them at tafsa.uw@hotmail.com.